Logo

 A success story!
 But for how much longer?

-2008 Legistaltive Session Update: As predicted, a new bill regarding custody evaluators (AB 2587) was introduced to continue last year's attempt to eliminate the use of parental alienation.
-AB 2587 is currently stalled and not being set for a hearing.
+2008 Legislative Session: As predicted, a new bill regarding custody evaluators (AB 2587) was introduced to continue the ongoing attempt to eliminate the use of parental alienation.
+AB 2587 stalled and was not set for hearing.

 This bill was strongly supported by women's organizations, who contended that it was necessary to prevent the "misuse" of psychological testing in child custody evaluations and to ensure that, when such testing is allowed, only diagnoses that are generally accepted by the medical or psychological communities are accepted by the family courts.
 This bill was opposed by CAFC and the Family Law Section of the State Bar, since the bill would have prevented evaluators from using psychological testing, which is a necessary part of their evaluation process.